auriq/essentia_docs/source/tutorial/rtutorial2.rst

 This tutorial was meant to continue to familiarize the user with Essentia's R Integration and demonstrated how to use the functions inside the RESS package to send data through Essentia's preprocessor and into R.
-To see more advanced analysis of much more complex datasets, please read through our :doc:`../usecases/rapache` use case.
+To see more analysis of complex datasets, please read through our :doc:`../usecases/rapache` use case.